How to protect yourself and others during respiratory season

 Respiratory season brings higher rates of COVID-19, flu and RSV – here's how to stay healthy

 Summer always passes too quickly, and one day you wake up to a chill in the air.
-Yet, the colder weather is not just a sign of fall – it also signals the start of respiratory season.
+Yet, the colder weather is not just a sign of fall, it also signals the start of respiratory season.

 The good news is there are steps you can take to protect yourself and others from the spread of respiratory viruses, including getting vaccinated.
 Read on to learn more about respiratory season and how to stay healthy all the way through to spring.

+So, what causes higher rates of respiratory illness at certain times during the year?
 When the weather turns cold in the fall, we naturally migrate indoors.
 Add in school and extracurricular activities, plus large gatherings around the holidays, and it creates environments where the viruses that cause COVID-19, flu and RSV can spread more easily.

 And it’s not just our behavior that contributes to respiratory season, it’s also the weather itself.
 Cold air is less humid, and with less moisture in the air, the droplets that come from our coughs and sneezes can linger longer and travel farther, both indoors and outside.